Charles Barkley Disses Trump, As NCAA Brackets Are Presidential Tradition

 Now that the brackets for the NCAA Tournament are in place, word has gotten out that President Trump won’t be filling out a chart.
 Taking part in the NCAA Basketball Tournament has become a presidential tradition, and people are asking questions about why Donald Trump is blowing off March Madness.
 Charles Barkley believes that Trump should have kept the tradition going, considering that both George Bush and Barack Obama happily got involved through ESPN with such a big American event, and even if the president doesn’t follow basketball, or understand how to fill out a chart, someone in his administration must.

 Now, Charles Barkley has never been one to keep his thoughts to himself, about basketball or anything else, says the Inquisitr.
-Last year, when the Westboro Baptist Church went on another round of picketing at funerals because of tolerance for LGBT rights, Barkley stood up, and put in his two cents.
+Last year, when the Westboro Baptist Church went on another round of picketing at funerals because of tolerance for LGBT rights, Barkley stood up and put in his two cents.
 Barkley said he didn’t understand why those people think they speak for everyone, and he hoped someone would give them a beat down to shut them up.

 The bracket. #NCAA #Basketball #MarchMadness #SelectionSunday